West Stow Anglo-Saxon Village: Anglo-Saxon settlement

 During the early Anglo-Saxon period, West Stow was the site of a small village made up of timber buildings.
 Archaeological excavation of the site unearthed evidence for a variety of different constructions and areas at West Stow: 69 sunken-featured buildings (SFBs), alongside 7 post-hole buildings interpreted as halls, traces of several lesser structures, a reserve area for clay, 2 large hollows or animal pens, pits, various unassociated post holes and several 7th century boundary ditches.
 The Anglo-Saxon village showed no signs of the development of property boundaries until the last phase of occupation.
 There was no evidence that the settlement was defended by fortifications.

 Sunken-featured buildings

-The majority of structures built at West Stow belonged to a category of what the excavators called "sunken-featured buildings", a term first coined by Professor Philip Rahtz.
+The majority of structures built at West Stow belonged to a category of what the excavators called "sunken-featured buildings" (SFBs), a term first coined by Professor Philip Rahtz.
 In previous decades, buildings in this style had been known as "pit houses", "sunken houses" or "grubenhauser" (Grubenhäuser), but site director Stanley West noted that Rahtz's terminology had been adopted because it was "less contentious" and provided "a non-functional description."
-Seventy such sunken-featured buildings, or SFBs, were recorded at the site.
+Seventy such sunken-featured buildings were recorded at the site.